microsoft/kernel-memory/README.md

 # Semantic Memory

-**Semantic Memory** is an open-source library and service specializing in the efficient indexing of datasets through custom continuous data pipelines.
+**Semantic Memory** is an open-source library and [service](dotnet/Service) specialized in the efficient indexing of datasets through custom continuous data pipelines.

 ![image](https://github.com/microsoft/semantic-memory/assets/371009/31894afa-d19e-4e9b-8d0f-cb889bf5c77f)

-Utilizing advanced embeddings and LLMs, the system enables natural language querying for obtaining answers from the indexed data, complete with citations and links to the original sources.
+Utilizing advanced embeddings and LLMs, the system enables Natural Language querying for obtaining answers from the indexed data, complete with citations and links to the original sources.